PRETTYMAN, WILLIAM S. (1858–1933).

 He photographed a variety of people and events south of the Kansas state line in present Oklahoma.
 Some of his best work included the cowboys of the Cherokee Outlet, also known as the Cherokee Strip, and various American Indian groups living in Indian Territory.
 He was also present for the opening of the Outlet in September 1893.
 Oklahoma historian Muriel H. Wright noted that his work that day in capturing images of settlers participating in the Run of 1893 was an especially valuable landmark in news photography.

 In 1893 Prettyman opened a photography gallery in Blackwell, Oklahoma Territory.
 In 1905 he sold his business there and completely abandoned his large collection of glass plate negatives and prints.
 He moved to California and established a wholesale drug company.
-William S. Prettyman died in California in 1932.
+William S. Prettyman died in California on February 11, 1933.

 Robert E. Cunningham, A Frontier Photographic Record by W. S. Prettyman (Norman: University of Oklahoma Press, 1957).